benoitdechateauvieux/jpa-dynamic-entities-registration/README.md

 In order to obtain the list of classes annotated with @Entity, it use the [Reflections](https://github.com/ronmamo/reflections) framework.
 Then it declares those entities to the JPA Persistence Unit.

+Another module (called *new-addon*) defines and uses its own PU and JPA entity.

 ### How to test it ?
 ```maven